 The area in CE-3 contains important wildlife habitat for a variety of animals.
-Wildlife corridors, as identified on the Sensitive Areas map, are designated as natural open space and should be preserved and protected.
+Wildlife corridors, as identified on the Sensitive Areas map and as designated by the state and certified as such, are designated as natural open space and should be preserved and protected.